 Porn addiction is a concern that has emerged within the past four years.
 In An Epidemic of Sex Addiction?Dr. Marty Klein provides clarity about understanding obsessive-compulsive disorder, bipolar disorder, post-traumatic stress disorder, depressionand pornography use.

-Dr. Charlie Glickman weighed in on female porn addiction in this thoughtful article where he discusses smart solutions for a delicate subject: a very young woman coping with her relationship with porn.
+Dr. Charlie Glickman weighed in on female porn addiction to-be-anti-sex/">in this thoughtful article where he discusses smart solutions for a delicate subject: a very young woman coping with her relationship with porn.

 It's quite true that some people can become habituated to certain stimuli (especially when they find something that works well for them), such as a frequent erotic fantasy, a pet vibrator, or a favorite sex position.